 Microsoft Teams is the recommended tool for calls (internal), video conference calls and online meetings.

-This is the recommended tool for calls/conference calls (external).
 Cisco Jabber supports everything you need for standard telephone and video conference calls.

 Please note: IT Services does not support the use of Zoom, Google Meets, or any other video conferencing system not featured in the list above.
 Use of these tools is not recommended for conducting University business, for support, data protection, and security reasons.